Hot Bench

 Hot Bench is an American nontraditional panel-based court show that debuted in first-run syndication on September 15, 2014.
 The series was conceptualized and produced for CBS Media Ventures by Judith Sheindlin of Judge Judy fame, alongside executive producers Randy Douthit, Maureen FitzPatrick, David Theodosopoulos, and co-executive producer James Glover.

-As of the show's twelfth season, which premiered in September 2025, Hot Bench is presided over by Rachel Juarez, a former prosecutor originally from Los Angeles; Yodit Tewolde, a municipal judge and criminal defense attorney from Dallas; and Daniel Mentzer, a California native who rose to prominence as a criminal defense attorney in New York.
-Gina Findley, a former New York Police Department detective, is the bailiff.
+For the first two seasons, Hot Bench was presided over by Judge Tanya Acker, Judge Larry Bakman, and former Supreme Court of Brooklyn, New York, Justice Patricia DiMango.
+Beginning with the third season, Judge Michael Corriero joined, replacing Bakman.

 Hot Bench emanates from Stamford Studios in Stamford, Connecticut; production relocated there from Sunset Bronson Studios in Los Angeles after the 2024–2025 season.

 Format

 The series features a panel of three judges, which acts as an arbitral tribunal, and as with most televised court shows, the cases are a form of binding arbitration in which the litigants forgo their actual lawsuit in favor of appearing on the program.